Lemon Law in Arkansas

 The Lemon Law is a consumer law written to protect you from defective equipment.
 Basically, if your new car doesn't work properly you get a replacement or a refund.

-As the consumer, you are expected to try and resolve the problem directly with the dealer and manufacturer.
+As the consumer, you are expected to try and resolve the problem directly with your vehicle's manufacturer and the authorized dealer.
 The manufacturer has issued a vehicle warranty and the dealer should be able to facilitate the repairs for you.

-Three attempts is all they get to fix your defective car.
-If the defect is serious and could hurt someone then you may not even need three tries.
+The manufacturer will get 3 attempts to fix your defective car.
+If the defect is serious and could hurt someone, it must be handled immediately.

-However, three written attempts are expected of you.
-Keep careful notes of conversations, and copies of all correspondence and receipts because if the case goes before the Office of the Attorney General you'll need documentation.
+Keep careful notes of conversations, and copies of all correspondence and receipts because if the case goes before the Office of the Attorney General, you'll need documentation.

 Your defective car will be replaced or repurchased by the manufacturer if you qualify under the Lemon Law.